jangarita/Simple-SmartFoxServer-Finite-State-Machine/README.md

 //Start the FSM internal timer for updates fsm.start(1, TimeUnit.SECONDS);
-//Or call the update manually
+//Or call update manually
 //fsm.update();

 //Don't forget to call destroy() when the FSM is not more necessary fsm.destroy();
 ```

-An State can implements the FSMState or just extends the BaseState.
+A State can implements FSMState or just extends BaseState.